profishional/economic-research/model_cp/README.md

 - USD denomination
 - **interactive webapp**
-  - consider Dash (plotly) as it was recommended in the
+  - consider Dash (plotly) as it was recommended in the eth econ
 - real time data??